vasylNaumenko/test_wofw_tcp/README.md

 • TCP server should be protected from DDOS attacks with the Proof of Work (https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used.

-• The choice of the POW algorithm should be explained.

 • After Proof Of Work verification, server should send one of the quotes from “word of wisdom” book or any other collection of the quotes.